kurara-ara/dummy-sheet/README.md

-# Owlbear Rodeo Dummy Sheet
+Dummy Sheet for Owlbear Rodeo
 A dummy-simple character sheet for Owlbear Rodeo